Re-entering the workforce

 It can take time to find the right job, so be patient, consider your goals and limitations, and be flexible.

-Part time or casual work might be a way in.
+Part-time or casual work might be a way back into employment.
 It can give you:

 - new skills

 - a better chance of finding full-time work

 - an opportunity to build work relationships and network.

 Read more about transitioning back to work.

 Finding a job is often about contacts and networking.
 Many jobs aren't advertised, so be creative:

 - your old boss may offer flexible working arrangements for your return to work

 - former colleagues may be able to help you with contacts in the industry.